 Some studies suggest that there may be a genetic factor.
 The gene will not dictate the phobia that the person will develop.
 However, this gene may make a person generally more susceptible to phobias.
 The gene can be inherited.
 It may not pass on the same phobia because it will depend on what traumatic event triggers it.

 However, they will be more likely to develop a phobia than most other people.
 In other cases, the phobia is gained by environmental factors.
 Some people learn phobias from their friends and family.
-If you spend too much time with someone that suffers from a specific phobia, you may find yourself developing it, too, especially if you were exposed to the person at a young age.
+If you spend too much time with someone who suffers from a specific phobia, you may find yourself developing it, too, especially if you were exposed to the person at a young age.

 Symptoms of Spectrophobia